Cascade Middle School serves 631 students in grades 6-8.

 - Source: National Center for Education Statistics (NCES), OR Dept. of Education

-Cascade Middle School's student population of 717 students has grown by 13% over five school years.
+Cascade Middle School's student population of 631 students has stayed relatively flat over five school years.

 Total Classroom Teachers